Mark John Taylor

-Mark John Taylor, also known as Mohammad Daniel and Abu Abdul Rahman, is a New Zealand citizen who traveled to Syria in 2014 to join the Islamic State of Iraq and the Levant (ISIL).
+Mark John Taylor, also known as Mohammad Daniel and Abu Abdul Rahman, is a New Zealand citizen who traveled to Syria in 2014 to join the Islamic State.
 In early March 2019, it was reported by the Australian Broadcasting Corporation that he had been captured and imprisoned by Kurdish forces.
 Taylor has since sought to return to New Zealand, triggering considerable media coverage and political commentary.

 Background

 Mark Taylor grew up in Hamilton in the North Island.
 According to a relative, he suffered brain damage following a "major fit with teething."
 He attended a special needs school but was brought up as a normal child.
 During the 1990s, Taylor served in the New Zealand Army.
 He married a Christian woman and became a "born again" Christian.

+In 2003, Taylor lived in Lakemba, a suburb of Sydney in Australia.
+Taylor was actively engaged with the Muslim community there, claiming that he was unlike most Muslim converts in that he had converted to Islam through the medium of the internet.

 In 2009, Taylor traveled to Yemen and Pakistan, drawing the attention of New Zealand authorities.
-Following his arrest by Pakistani authorities while trying to reach an Al Qaeda and Taliban stronghold on the Afghanistan–Pakistan border, the New Zealand Government imposed travel restrictions on him.
-According to a Muslim elder from the Hamilton Muslim community, Taylor struggled with mental health issues and was influenced by the sermons of radical Yemeni-American preacher Anwar Al-Awlaki.
+Following his arrest by Pakistani authorities while trying to reach an Al-Qaeda and Taliban stronghold on the Afghanistan–Pakistan border, the New Zealand Government imposed travel restrictions on him.
+According to a Muslim elder from the Hamilton Muslim community, Taylor struggled with mental health issues and was influenced by the sermons of radical American preacher Anwar Al-Awlaki.

 In 2010, Taylor was deported from Australia after his visa was cancelled when he was classified as a "security risk" by the Australian Security Intelligence Organisation.
 Taylor had lived between Australia and New Zealand for 25 years.
 In 2011, Taylor was reissued with a New Zealand passport.
 In May 2012, he migrated to Indonesia where he worked as an English-language teacher for two years.
-During his time in Indonesia, Taylor reportedly married an Indonesian woman and had children with her.
+During his time in Indonesia, Taylor reportedly married an Indonesian woman who had children from a previous marriage.
 She reportedly expressed unease about his unstable character and addiction to violent video games.